Sports Poetry Analysis Essay - Quoting poetry. Also, see TSGW, pp. 550-55 (in particular pp. 553-55)

-1. For quotations of three lines or less, use slashes and line numbers (not page numbers).
+1. For quotations of three lines or less, use slashes, the author's last name, and line numbers (not page numbers).

 In "Jump Shot," basketball is linked to art, specifically when describing the beauty and grace of the